pcarey1213/RPS-Multiplayer/README.md

 # RPS-Multiplayer
 Multiplayer Rock Paper Scissors game using Google Firebase technology.
+The first player starts by selecting one of the three button options on the left side.
+The next player chooses one of the ones on the right.
+When both have selected their choice, the game winner is announced, the game restarts and a counter displays the combined wins, losses, and ties at the bottom of the page.